 Treating Alcohol-Induced Constipation

 If you’re struggling with constipation, you can do a few things to ease your symptoms.

-- First, make sure you’re drinking plenty of water.
+- Drink plenty of water.
 Alcohol is a diuretic which will only make your symptoms worse.
 This will help keep you hydrated and prevent dehydration, which can worsen constipation.

-- Second, eat a high-fiber diet.
+- Eat a high-fiber diet.
 Fiber helps add bulk to your stool and makes it easier to pass.
 Good sources of fiber include fruits, vegetables, whole grains, and legumes.
 Good nutrition is key for repairing gut health, especially if you were or are a heavy drinker.

-- Finally, exercise regularly.
+- Exercise regularly.
 Exercise helps stimulate your digestive system and can make it easier to have a bowel movement.